NidheeshP28/BumperGoals/README.md

   <img src="https://github.com/user-attachments/assets/1449ca8d-4543-44e1-b951-49d8e8b0467a" alt="ControllerPCB" width="45%"/>
 </p>

-The PCB is an Arduino Nano 3.0 ATmega328P Controller Board which when connected to our joysticks, it will help it guide the robot to move.
-The button below shows how the system identifies on which direction to go.
+The PCB is an Arduino Nano PCB which when connected to our joysticks, it helps it guide the robot to move.

+The button below shows how the system identifies on which direction to go:

 [![Test Controller on Wokwi W/ PCB](https://img.shields.io/badge/Wokwi-Simulate%20Controller-29b6f6?style=for-the-badge&logo=hardware)](https://wokwi.com/projects/469181826556015617)

 ### Robot Chassis

-The mini bumper car chassis handles differential drive through twin N20 DC gearmotors paired with a front ball caster for easier 360 degree turns on the soccer field.
+The bumper car handles differential drive with 2 N20 DC gearmotors paired with a ball caster for easier 360 degree turns on the soccer field.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3412b70d-9c2a-413e-8262-f3925325845d" alt="Robot" width="45%"/>